bams/AngularPOS/README.md

 Python 2.7
 Flask 0.9

-Clone repo and run flask_app.py to start wsgi locally.
-Navigate to http://127.0.0.0:5000/ to use rPOS.
+Clone repo and run flask_app.py to start wsgi, then navigate to localhost to use.